Goldman braces for big demand for U.S. government money market funds

-* Q1 OPERATING PROFIT SEK MILLION VERSUS SEK 14 MILLION YEAR AGO

-Aug 21 Goldman Sachs Group Inc fund managers believe investors could pour $450 billion into money market funds that invest in U.S. government debt in response to new rules for the short-term funds, an executive told Reuters.
+Goldman Sachs Group Inc (GS.N) fund managers believe investors could pour $450 billion into money market funds that invest in U.S. government debt in response to new rules for the short-term funds, an executive told Reuters.

 Goldman Sachs joins other asset management firms in preparing for the rules, which are designed to protect investors from extreme market stress.
 The Securities and Exchange Commission approved the rules in July 2014, and they take effect in October 2016.